 The “Man in the Desert” analogy in action

 Recently I had trouble checking my checking account balance online, so I called my bank.
-I started the conversation with, “I usually check my account online, but I couldn’t get into my account today.
+I started the conversation with, “I usually look at my account online, but I couldn’t get into my account today.
 Can you give me my balance and last five transactions?”

 The representative on the other end of the phone was polite and quickly gave me the requested information.
 He gave me the “water.”

-Use this “Man in the Desert” analogy in a short training session with your employees to inspire them to not only meet your customer’s expressed needs, but to look for ways to identify and meet their unexpressed needs.
+Use this “Man in the Desert” analogy in a short training session with your employees to inspire them to not only meet your customer’s expressed needs but to look for ways to identify and respond to their unexpressed needs.

 When your employees use the Man in the Desert approach, they will consistently surprise and delight your customers and ultimately, increase customer loyalty.